GeneralProtectionFault/blender-anachronox-md2-importer/README.md

-# Quake 2 MD2 import add-on for Blender 2.8x
+# Anachronox MD2 import add-on for Blender 2.8x

 This add-on allows importing .md2 model files.
 This hasn't been natively supported by [Blender](https://www.blender.org/) for